 Your negatives are now ready for you to use as you please.

-Now that you know how to develop film by yourself, you can print your images (at home or in a lab) or you can scan them to have the digital files.
+Now that you know how to develop film by yourself, you can print your images (at home or in a lab) or you can scan them to have the digital files (see how to digitize thousands of photos).
 The choice is yours.

 3 Tips for Developing Film at Home